 - 1 cup granulated sugar

 - 1 teaspoon pure vanilla extract

 - 1 ¼ cups all-purpose flour - (160g)

 - ¼ tsp baking soda

-- 3 bags Lavender Earl Grey Tea - crushed if using full-leaf tea (see note)
+- 3 bags Lavender Earl Grey Tea - or 2 tablespoon of crushed full-leaf tea (see note)

 - Preheat oven to 350°F. Grease an 8-inch cake pan and line the bottom with parchment paper.

 - In a medium bowl, whisk together flour, baking powder, baking soda, tea, and salt.
 Set aside.